 Lake St. Peter is a small, quiet campground offering campers all of the amenities of a larger park.

-Lake St. Peter has over fifty beautiful campsites to offer visitors.
+Lake St. Peter has sixty-five beautiful campsites to offer visitors.
 They are spacious, comfortable and sheltered by the mixed forest.
 Many of the sites will accommodate large trailers.
 There are several electrical sites and waterfront sites to choose from.
 All sites are close to drinking water taps and vault toilets.
 A centrally located comfort station has washrooms, showers and laundry facilities.

 Lake St. Peter offers a variety of outdoor activities for the nature enthusiast and for those enjoying a quiet retreat.
-Enjoy exploring the park offshore, with canoe, kayak and paddleboat rentals.
+Enjoy exploring the park offshore, with canoe and kayak rentals.
 The park boasts a large picturesque, sandy shoreline, with horseshoe pits, a volleyball court and picnic areas.
 Lake St. Peter caters to anglers and boaters, who can launch from the ramp at the tip of the peninsula.
 The Lookout Trail crosses rugged terrain and leads to a spectacular lookout over the lake.
 Hikers can also enjoy the longer Cabin Trail, which branches off the Lookout Trail, to explore the history and inhabitants of an abandoned log cabin on the route.

 Lookout Trail 2.5 km (1.5 hours) Strenuous